SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.12.md

 ### Enhancements

-#### DataMiner Cube - Trending: All trend patterns will now be loaded when you open a trend graph showing data from several parameters [ID_36661]
+#### Trending: All trend patterns will now be loaded when you open a trend graph showing data from several parameters [ID_36661]

 <!-- MR 10.2.0 [CU21]/10.3.0 [CU9] - FR 10.3.12 -->